 PE and Sport Premium and Health Wheel

 Schools can evidence and celebrate the impact of the PE and Sport Premium and other programmes with the PE and Sport Premium and Health Wheel.
 Over 2,000 schools are currently using the wheel.
 We work with County Sports Partnerships (CSPs) to help them support their schools to create a shared vision for PE, Sport and Health across the school.
-The CSPs we are currently working with are: Active Devon, Active Surrey, Active Sussex, Kent Sport, Active Essex, Active Norfolk, London Sport, Energise Me and Wiltshire and Swindon Sport.
+The CSPs and SSPs we are currently working with are: Active Devon, Active Surrey, Active Sussex, Kent Sport, West Norwich and Dereham, South Cambs, Witchford, Active Derbyshire, Personal Best Educational Solutions, South Solihull, London Sport, Energise Me and Wiltshire and Swindon Sport.

 The PE and Sport Premium and Health Wheel is an innovative online tool which uses a simple framework to: